A clinical advisory practice, run from inside the operating room.

 OperationsThree years' COO experience, private education consulting firm

-The combination — board-certified pediatric cardiac anesthesiology plus formal training in healthcare administration — is the unusual one.
+The combination — double board-certified pediatric cardiac anesthesiologist plus formal training in healthcare administration — is the unusual one.
 Many anesthesiologists understand the clinical work.
 Many administrators understand operations.
 Few are credentialed in both, and fewer still continue to do both.

 The principal stands at the table during pediatric cardiac cases.
 That is the source of the brand's authority and the reason engagements are deliberately limited.